 Program description:

-The goal of the Summer School of Forensic Psychology is to provide participants with contemporary theoretical knowledge and practical skills in the field of psychological analysis of criminal behavior, forensic psychological assessment, and evaluation of testimony credibility, through an interdisciplinary approach that connects psychology, criminology, law, and penology.
+The aim of the Summer School of Forensic Psychology is to provide participants with contemporary theoretical knowledge and practical skills in the field of psychological analysis of criminal behavior, forensic psychological assessment, and evaluation of testimony credibility, through an interdisciplinary approach that connects psychology, criminology, law, and penology.

 Learning outcomes: